 - Sirikumab: Expected to be filed for FDA approval in 2017.
 Co-developed with GSK, it is used for the treatment of rheumatoid arthritis.
 However, the market is already mature with possible competition from biosimilars in future.
 We estimate peak sales of $1.3 billion.

 Oncology phase 3 drugs

 - Apalutamide: It is currently being tested in combination with Zytiga for the treatment of prostate cancer.
 It could face stiff competition from Medivation's Xtandi.
 If approved by 2018, the drug could reach peak sales of $1.6 billion.

 - Imetelstat: Developed in collaboration with Geron, the drug is aimed at treating myelofibrosis.
 It could be filed for FDA approval by 2019.
 We estimate peak sales of $1.5 billion.

-Neuroscience phase 3 drugs: These consist of Esketamine and JNJ-922, which could be filed for FDA approval by 2017.
+Neuroscience phase 3 drugs: This includes Esketamine, which could be filed for FDA approval by 2017.
 Esketamine has already got FDA breakthrough therapy designation and could turn out to be a blockbuster drug for the treatment of depression.
-We estimate combined peak sales of $2 billion.
+We estimate peak sales of more than $1 billion.

-Anti-Infective phase 3 drugs: J&J's anti-infective phase 3 portfolio includes Monovalent Ebola (vaccine),JNJ-872, AI-8176 and 3DAA.
-Together these could be filed for FDA approval by 2018 and could generate peak sales of $4 billion.
+Anti-Infective phase 3 drugs: J&J's anti-infective phase 3 portfolio includes JNJ-3872, Al-8176 and 3DAA.
+Together these could be filed for FDA approval by 2018 and could generate peak sales of $3 billion.